gaelj/BlazorCodeMirror6/README.md

 - [ ] voice recognition
 - [ ] automatic translation
 - [ ] update doc in dotnet either on text changes or on blur / add GetText()
+- [ ] deleting a file link deletes the file from the server

 ### For Markdown language